Clarification of National Park boundary

 Where exactly is the edge of our National Park?

 When the boundary was first digitised and transferred to computers, the approach was inconsistent, leading to potential misinterpretation.
-We have now updated this.
+In 2011 we updated this, as described below.

 Why has it been updated?